-Transmission Equipment - As defined by the FCC, any equipment that facilitates transmission for wireless communications, including all the components of a base station, such as, but not limited to, radio transceivers, antennas, coaxial or fiber optic cable, and regular and backup power supply, but not including support structures.
+TRANSMISSION EQUIPMENT - As defined by the FCC, any equipment that facilitates transmission for wireless communications, including all the components of a base station, such as, but not limited to, radio transceivers, antennas, coaxial or fiber optic cable, and regular and backup power supply, but not including support structures.

-Wireless Telecommunications Facility - A structure, facility, or location designed, or intended to be used as, or used to support, antennas or other transmitting or receiving devices.
-It is a structure and facility intended for transmitting and/or receiving radio, television, cellular, paging, 911, Personal Telecommunications Services, commercial satellite services, microwave services and services not licensed by the FCC, but not expressly exempt from the Town's siting, building, and permitting authority.
-This includes without limit, towers of all types and kinds and structures that employ stealth technology, including, but not limited to structures such as a multi-story building, church steeple, silo, water tower, sign or other structure that can be used to mitigate the visual impact of an antenna or the functional equivalent of such, including all related facilities such as cabling, guy wires, and associated anchors, equipment shelters and other structures associated with the site.
+WIRELESS TELECOMMUNICATIONS FACILITY - A structure, facility, or location designed, or intended to be used as, or used to support, antennas or other transmitting or receiving devices.
+It is a structure and facility intended for transmitting and/or receiving radio, television, cellular, paging, 911, personal telecommunications services, commercial satellite services, microwave services and services not licensed by the FCC, but not expressly exempt from the Town's siting, building, and permitting authority.
+This includes, without limit, towers of all types and kinds and structures that employ stealth technology, including, but not limited to, structures such as a multistory building, church steeple, silo, water tower, sign or other structure that can be used to mitigate the visual impact of an antenna or the functional equivalent of such, including all related facilities such as cabling, guy wires, and associated anchors, equipment shelters and other structures associated with the site.

-Wireless Telecommunications Site - The boundaries of the leased or owned property surrounding the tower and any access or utility easements currently related to the site.
+WIRELESS TELECOMMUNICATIONS SITE - The boundaries of the leased or owned property surrounding the tower and any access or utility easements currently related to the site.

-Wireless Tower - As defined by the FCC, any structure built for the sole or primary purpose of supporting any FCC-licensed or authorized license-exempt antennas and their associated facilities, including the onsite fencing, equipment, switches, wiring, cabling, power sources, shelters, or cabinets associated with that tower.
-It includes structures that are constructed solely or primarily for any wireless communications service, such as, but not limited to, private, broadcast, and public safety services, as well as fixed wireless services such as microwave backhaul.
+WIRELESS TOWER - As defined by the FCC, any structure built for the sole or primary purpose of supporting any FCC-licensed or authorized license-exempt antennas and their associated facilities, including the onsite fencing, equipment, switches, wiring, cabling, power sources, shelters, or cabinets associated with that tower.
+It includes structures that are constructed solely or primarily for any wireless communications service, such as, but not limited to, private, broadcast, and public safety services, as well as fixed wireless services such as microwave backhaul_and base stations.